IgornDevOps/Igor_project/README.md

 1. Make sure you have Minikube installed on your system.
 2. Make sure you have Docker installed on your system.
-3. Clone the repository (`git clone https://github.com/IgornDevOps/devops_project.git`).
+3. Clone the repository (`git clone https://github.com/IgornDevOps/Igor_project.git`).
-4. Enter the folder containing the files (`cd /devops_project/Step3`).
+4. Enter the folder containing the files (`cd /Igor_project/Step3`).
 5. Build the Docker image (`docker build -t rick_and_morty .`).
 6. run (`kubectl apply -f deployment.yaml
          kubectl apply -f service.yaml
          kubectl apply -f ingress.yaml
          minikube addons enable ingress`).
 7. Run (`minikube service rick-and-morty-service`) this provides url to access endpoints.
-8. Health Check by running 'curl 192.168.59.100:31983/healthcheck' and type in the info from the previous step (ip and port).
+8. Health Check by running 'curl 192.168.59.100:31983/healthcheck' and type in the info from the previous step (ip and port) dont use my provided ip and port it is just for example.
-7. Retrieve list of characters by running 'curl 192.168.59.100:31983/characters' and type in the info from the previous step (ip and port).
+7. Retrieve list of characters by running 'curl 192.168.59.100:31983/characters' and type in the info from the previous step (ip and port) dont use my provided ip and port it is just for example.

 Step 4